Large Scale Models of DSP&P

 available except old stock in hobby shop inventory.
 The company

-has been resurrected as Polk's GenerationEXT (fall 2014) but no
+was resurrected as Polk's GenerationEXT (fall 2014) but no

 Aristocraft 2-8-0 DSP&P #63